psychicEgg/EDHM/Odyssey/3rdPartyMods/BiomeOverlay/Readme.md

 **-- Fixed for Elite Dangerous 4.2.0.3 --**<br><br>

 **Release Notes:**
+- Fixed a Color Issue in Orbit with High and Ultra Quality
 - Fixed For Elite Dangerous 4.2.0.2
 - Improvement for EDHM-UI v3